GSA/digitalgov.gov/content/resources/spanish-language-style-guide-and-glossaries-grammar.md

 In Spanish, dates are expressed in this order: day, month, year (DDMMYYYY).

 26 de octubre de 2004

 26 octubre 2004

 26/10/04

 We recommend using the first two forms in the United States to avoid confusion with the American mode for reflecting dates.

 ### Numbers

-[The North American Academy of Spanish Language (www.anle.us)](http://www.anle.us/), acting under the GSA-ANLE Agreement, recommends that the notation for decimals and fractions in Spanish texts published in the United States follow the American model.
+[The North American Academy of Spanish Language (www.anle.us)](http://www.anle.us/), acting under the [GSA-ANLE Agreement][908df092] (PDF, 214 kb, 4 pages), recommends that the notation for decimals and fractions in Spanish texts published in the United States follow the American model.
 Nine Latin American countries also follow this model.
 The decision was based on the nomenclature used in the United States by banks, financial documents, commerce and the media.

+  [908df092]: https://s3.amazonaws.com/digitalgov/_legacy-img/2014/05/2014-ANLE-Agreement.pdf "The 2014 GSA/ANLE Agreement"

 Correct use in USA: $1,276.50